openmainframeproject/feilong/doc/source/quickstart.rst

 * Setup log directory

-  The folder to which the z/VM SDK log would be written to can be configured with the 'log_dir' option in 'default' section.
+  The folder to which the z/VM cloud connector log would be written to can be configured with the 'log_dir' option in 'default' section.
 By default, the log folder is '/var/log/zvmsdk'.
 If you have customized the 'log_dir' value, you need to change the folder in following commands accordingly.